lienebriede/jurtaka/README.md

 This ERD shows the intended database structure.
 The blue colored tables (HikeSection and HikeRating) relate to the 'could have' user stories or future implementations at the stage of planning.

 ![ERD](/documentation/db_schema_jurtaka.png)

+## Database Schema Enhancements

+Some changes were implemented to the database schemas.
+The "Post" model has been implemented with a field **'has_been_edited'** Boolean field to differentiate between original and edited posts.
+This addition enables to display the "updated_on" date only for posts that have been edited.

 -	Agile Methodology: